 This printable worksheet is going to go over what is most frequently on birth plans and you might want to consider before you head into a delivery.

-I have no clue what I want on my birth plan!
+What to do if I have no clue what I want on my birth plan?

-I believe that all couples need a prenatal class and I created my own to simplify labor from your couch.
+That is why most people take a prenatal class.
+The Online Prenatal Class for Couples is to simplify things like this from your couch.
 I want all of my patients as comfortable as possible at the hospital, and now you don’t even have to fight traffic to do it!

 Psst, today you can even save 10% with code PC10.

-Honestly, birth plans are something I encounter frequently.
+Honestly, birth plans are something I encounter frequently as a nurse.
 Although, not as often as some people think.
 I would guess maybe 5% of our patients have a birth plan where I am now.
 I would think the number would be closer to 2% at my last hospital (different populations).

 I think this free printable birth plan template will help you solidify plans for your birth — so it’s great for that!